Magpahanggang Wakas: Casting

 Magpahanggang Wakas marks the return of Jericho Rosales on primetime after his successful series Bridges of Love made waves in different Latin American countries, including Peru.
 Arci Muñoz returns in her second primetime series after her successful portrayal as Norma Elizondo in Pasión de Amor, a Philippine adaptation of Pasión de Gavilanes by Telemundo.
 It is also Rita Avila's comeback project on ABS-CBN four years after Walang Hanggan.
 Meanwhile, the melodrama is also Gelli de Belen and Danita Paner's first major primetime project since after leaving TV5.

 Timeslot

 Magpahanggang Wakas replaced Born for You on September 19, 2016 in an earlier timeslot at 8:45 pm after FPJ's Ang Probinsyano.
 ABS-CBN decided to move Till I Met You's timeslot at 9:30 pm.

 Re-runs

-Magpahanggang Wakas aired re-runs on Jeepney TV from March 11, 2019 to May 3, 2019, replacing Ikaw Lang ang Iibigin; and from June 22, 2020 to October 9, 2020, replacing the re-run of Princess and I.
+Magpahanggang Wakas aired re-runs on Jeepney TV from March 11, 2019 to May 3, 2019, replacing the re-run of Ikaw Lang ang Iibigin and was replaced by the re-run of Sineserye Presents: Palimos ng Pag-ibig; and from June 22, 2020 to October 9, 2020, replacing the re-run of Princess and I and was replaced by the re-run of Honesto.

-It re-aired on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from April 5, 2021 to July 23, 2021 replacing the re-run of The Good Son and was replaced by the re-run of Nang Ngumiti ang Langit.
+It re-aired on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from April 5, 2021 to July 23, 2021, replacing the re-run of The Good Son and was replaced by the re-run of Nang Ngumiti ang Langit.